Professor Hywel Teifi Edwards 1934-2010

 Family life

 Born in Llanddewi Aberarth, a village on the Ceredigion coast, in 1934, he was a keen footballer in his youth – his passion for the game and for Arsenal, his favourite team, lasted throughout his lifetime.
 After graduating in Welsh from Aberystwyth University, he taught at Garw Grammar School in Bridgend, before being appointed lecturer at Swansea University.
-He met Aerona in Blaengarw whom he later married and they went on to have a son, Huw, (the television broadcaster) and a daughter, Meinir.
+He met Aerona in Blaengarw whom he later married and they went on to have a son, Huw, and a daughter, Meinir.
 In 1966, the family moved to Llangennech, a village located between Llanelli and Swansea, where he contributed significantly to his community by establishing a literary society in the village, serving as a school governor and an elder in the local Presbyterian chapel, and later becoming a Plaid Cymru Councillor for Dyfed County Council.
 He died on the 4th of January 2010 and is buried in Llanddewi Aberarth cemetery.

 Publications